What To Do When Locked Out Of Your Car

-Getting locked out of your car isn’t reserved for dark rainy nights.
+Getting locked out of your car isn’t only reserved for dark rainy nights.
 Sometimes, it happens on a bright, sunny, hot South Texas day.
 Either way, don’t despair there’s hope.
-If you’ve ever been locked out of your car, you know it can be a traumatic experience, so here are 5 things to remember if it ever happens to you.
+If you’ve ever been locked out of your car, you know it can be a traumatic experience, so here are 4 things to remember if it ever happens to you.

 - Take a breath